amankumarrr/amankumarrr/README.md

 ### About Me 🙋‍♂️

-I'm a Software Developer based in Melbourne, Australia, with a strong background in full-stack development.
+I'm a Software Engineer based in Melbourne, Australia, with a strong background in full-stack development.
 I work at SSW as a Software Developer, where I build innovative and scalable solutions for clients.

 ### Skills and Experience 🚀
 Here are some of the programming languages, tools, and technologies that I am proficient in and have experience using:

-- NextJs 🦸‍♂️
+- 🦸‍♂️ NextJs
-- Angular🔥
+- 🔥 Angular
-- React 💻
+- 💻 React
-- .NET 💜
+- 💜.NET
-- Node 👨‍💻
+- 👨‍💻 Node
-- Azure ☁️
+- ☁️ Azure ☁️

 I have experience working with Agile methodologies and implementing best practices in Software Engineering, including Code as Infrastructure 🧪, continuous integration 🚀, and continuous delivery 🚚.